 A 1976 graduate of the United States Military Academy at West Point, General Swan holds a Master of Military Art and Science degree from the United States Army's School of Advanced Military Studies.
 He also holds a Master of Arts degree in National Security Studies from Georgetown University and was a National Security Fellow at the John F. Kennedy School of Government at Harvard University.

 General Swan is a member of the Council on Foreign Relations, the Aspen Institute Homeland Security Group, and the FEMA National Advisory Council.
 He is also a Certified Emergency Manager(CEM) and a Certified Protection Professional (CPP), board certified in security management.

 General Swan is married to the former Melanie Taylor Curry of Fort Lauderdale, Florida.
-They have two children: Ryan, a cadet at West Point, and Melissa, a college freshman.
+They have two children: Ryan, a US Army lieutenant, and Melissa, a college junior.

 SMA Kenneth O. Preston, USA Ret.

 As Sergeant Major of the Army, Preston served as the Army Chief of Staff's personal adviser on all Soldier and Family related matters, particularly areas affecting Soldier training and quality of life.
 He devoted the majority of his time in this position to traveling throughout the Army serving as a force provider overseeing Soldier and unit training, manning and equipping challenges, and talking to Soldiers and their Families to understand their personal hardships and challenges.

 Preston is a native of Mount Savage, Md.
 He entered the Army on June 30, 1975.
 He attended Basic Training and Armor Advanced Individual Training at Fort Knox, Kentucky.